geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 ## Configuration

-To begin using the command line tools, first build the full GeoMesa project with `mvn clean install`.
+To begin using the command line tools, first follow the [GeoMesa Deployment Tutorial](/geomesa-deployment/) to download and build the full GeoMesa project.

 This will build the project and GeoMesa TAR-ball.
 The TAR-ball can be found under `geomesa/geomesa-assemble/target`.
 Untar this file with:

 {% highlight bash %}
-tar xvfz geomesa-assemble/target/geomesa-${version}-bin.tar.gz
+tar xvfz geomesa-assemble/target/geomesa-{{ site.stableVersion }}-bin.tar.gz
 {% endhighlight %}

 Next, cd into the newly created directory with:

 {% highlight bash %}
-cd geomesa-${version}
+cd geomesa-{{ site.stableVersion }}
 {% endhighlight %}

 GeoMesa Tools relies on a GEOMESA_HOME environment variable.
 Running:

 {% highlight bash %}
-. bin/geomesa configure
+source bin/geomesa configure
 {% endhighlight %}

-with the . prefix will set this for you, add $GEOMESA_HOME/bin to your PATH, and source your new environment variables in your current shell session.
+will set this for you, add $GEOMESA_HOME/bin to your PATH, and source your new environment variables in your current shell session.
 Additionally, make sure that $ACCUMULO_HOME and
 $HADOOP_CONF_DIR environment variables are set.

-The next step is to install the Java Advanced Imaging (jai) libraries to the `$GEOMESA_HOME/lib` folder.
+The next steps are to install the Java Advanced Imaging (JAI) and JLine libraries to the `$GEOMESA_HOME/lib` folder.
-These libraries are required for shapefile support.
-A script is provided that attempts to wget the jai jars and install them:
+These libraries are necessary for full functionality in the GeoMesa command line tools.
+Scripts are provided that attempt to `wget` the JAI and JLine jars and install them:

 {% highlight bash %}
-geomesa-install-jai
+bin/install-jai
+bin/install-jline
 {% endhighlight %}

 Now, you should be able to use GeoMesa from any directory on your computer.
 To test, `cd` to a